Airborne Intelligence, Surveillance and Reconnaissance (ISR)

 Raytheon UK’s Broughton site has emerged as the Airborne Solutions’ Centre of Excellence for technology research and development, as well as programme management for domestic and international customers.

-We possess world leading expertise in the development, modification and support of surveillance equipment such as special missions aircraft.
-These aircraft include Sentinel R1 and Shadow R1, vital airborne surveillance assets to the UK Ministry of Defence.
-They provide radar and long-range imagery, including wide area surveillance of land and maritime, to UK and partner forces.
+We possess world leading expertise in the development, modification and support of surveillance equipment such as special missions aircraft like Shadow R1 and our previous Sentinel R1, both vital airborne surveillance asset to the UK Ministry of Defence.

 We are committed to technological innovation.
 We see the future of Airborne ISR in the development of multi mission solutions not dedicated to just single sensors or single capabilities, but which can overlay intelligence from multiple sensors to give a comprehensive overview of the battle space.